In several studies children were asked to draw a scientist. In almost all cases they drawn men, with glasses and in a lab coat.

 A research from the National Girls Collaborative Project shows that until K-12 (before the ending of high school) there is no difference in the achievements in math and science between boys and girls.

 Things change at the university level.
-Although US women hold about 57% of all bachelor’s degrees, only a few of them has a degree in STEM (Science, Technology, Engineering, Mathematics).
+Although US women hold about 57% of all bachelor’s degrees, only a few of them have a degree in STEM (Science, Technology, Engineering, Mathematics).

 According to George Lucas Educational Foundation there are mainly three barriers keeping girls and women away from STEM careers.